Computing Machinery and Intelligence

 "Computing Machinery and Intelligence" is a seminal paper written by Alan Turing on the topic of artificial intelligence.
 The paper, published in 1950 in Mind, was the first to introduce his concept of what is now known as the Turing test to the general public.

 Turing's paper considers the question "Can machines think?"
-Turing says that since the words "think" and "machine" cannot be clearly defined we should "replace the question by another, which is closely related to it and is expressed in relatively unambiguous words."
+Turing says that since the words "think" and "machine" cannot clearly be defined, we should "replace the question by another, which is closely related to it and is expressed in relatively unambiguous words."
 To do this, he must first find a simple and unambiguous idea to replace the word "think", second he must explain exactly which "machines" he is considering, and finally, armed with these tools, he formulates a new question, related to the first, that he believes he can answer in the affirmative.

 Turing's test

 Rather than trying to determine if a machine is thinking, Turing suggests we should ask if the machine can win a game, called the "Imitation Game".
 The original Imitation game, that Turing described, is a simple party game involving three players.
 Player A is a man, player B is a woman and player C (who plays the role of the interrogator) can be of either sex.
 In the Imitation Game, player C is unable to see either player A or player B (and knows them only as X and Y), and can communicate with them only through written notes or any other form that does not give away any details about their gender.
 By asking questions of player A and player B, player C tries to determine which of the two is the man and which is the woman.
 Player A's role is to trick the interrogator into making the wrong decision, while player B attempts to assist the interrogator in making the right one.

-Turing proposes a variation of this game that involves the computer: What will happen when a machine takes the part of A in this game?"
-Will the interrogator decide wrongly as often when the game is played like this as he does when the game is played between a man and a woman?
-These questions replace our original, 'Can machines think?
+Turing proposes a variation of this game that involves the computer: